ilius/roadmap/README.md

     - [ArchLinux](https://archlinux.org/packages/extra/any/python-u-msgpack/): **platform-independant**
     - [Debian stable](https://packages.debian.org/bookworm/python3-u-msgpack)

   - Both modules have `packb` and `unpackb` funcs.
 Their API for extended types seem to be different.
-But we already convert everything to/from basic types (bool, int, float, string, list, dict) for saving/loading json.
+But we already convert everything to/from basic types (bool, int, float, str, list, dict) for saving/loading json.
 So it's probably fine to support both modules.

 - Rename Jalali calendar to Persian calendar